pmohinder/platform-docs/10_Carves/Readme.md

 File Acquisition (Carves)
 ======================

-For investigative purposes, you can fetch any file from the managed endpoints to the PolyLogyx server.
+For investigative purposes, you can fetch any file from the managed endpoints to the EclecticIQ ER server.
 You can fetch files by using Live queries.
 You can fetch a single file or a batch of files based on specified criteria.

 Perform these steps to acquire files.